macoscope/GrandCentralBoard/TUTORIAL.md

 ### 3. Widget subclass

-The Widget sublass is a controller class that is configured with sources and the view that is later presented as dashboard widget.
+The Widget subclass is a controller class that is configured with sources and the view that is later presented as dashboard widget.

 **/Widgets/Image/ImageWidget.swift**